home-assistant/developers.home-assistant/docs/core/entity/light.md

         """Turn device on."""
 ```

-Note that there's no `color_mode` passed to the `async_turn_on` method, instead only a single color is allowed.
+Note that there's no `color_mode` passed to the `async_turn_on` method, instead only a single color attribute is allowed.

-Colors in the service call will be translated before the entity's `async_turn_on` method is called if the light doesn't support the corresponding color mode:
+It is guaranteed that the integration will only receive a single color attribute in a `turn_on`call, which is guaranteed to be supported by the light according to the light's `supported_color_modes` property.
+To ensure this, colors in the service call will be translated before the entity's `async_turn_on` method is called if the light doesn't support the corresponding color mode:

 | Color type   | Translation
 |--------------|-----------------------